andrrrl/lantube/README.md

 * Lantube is just for fun, don't rely too much on it for serious matters.

 ### TODOs: ###
+- Not the idea to use outside LAN, but still:
 * Add Mongo auth?
 * API auth?